Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - If extension script flags were present but the extension did not have given script, Blueprint would throw a weird error.
 - The debug file path defined in `lib/bash_colors.sh` was relative, which would cause an error if not ran in the Pterodactyl directory.
 - Extension file paths defined in `conf.yml` could escape the temporarily directory.
+- Onboarding admin notification was not being displayed and has now been removed.
+- Puzzle navbar button in the admin panel would normally flash upon first load with Blueprint, but didn't.

 <br/>